Detectives arrest three after review of 1996 Dunbartonshire school death case

 Caroline, 14, was found partially submerged in the River Leven, near Place of Bonhill, Renton, at about 4.10pm on Sunday August 25 1996.

-Police said they have arrested and charged two men, aged 42 and 43, and a 42-year-old woman in connection with the death.
+Police said they confirmed officers had arrested and charged the trio in connection with the death.

+Donna Brand, 42, Andrew Kelly, 42, and Robert O’Brien, 43, appeared at Dumbarton Sheriff Court on Thursday charged with murder.

+All three, whose general addresses were given as Dumbarton, made no plea and were remanded in custody.

 Detective Chief Inspector Stuart Grainger, of the Major Investigations Teams, who is the senior investigating officer on the case, said: “I would like to thank the members of the public who have assisted with our investigation and those who have come forward with important information surrounding Caroline’s death.”

-All three are due to appear at Dumbarton Sheriff Court on Thursday.

-The case has featured in a string of television documentaries and appeals.
+The long-running case has featured in a string of television documentaries and appeals and on BBC’s Crimewatch UK programme.

 Caroline, from Bonhill, was a pupil at Our Lady and St Patrick's High School in Dumbarton at the time of her death.